bfsujason/corpus-linguistics-biblio/README.md

 Curry, N., & Pérez-Paredes, P. (2021).
 Stance nouns in COVID-19 related blog posts: A contrastive analysis of blog posts published in The Conversation in Spain and the UK[J]. *International Journal of Corpus Linguistics*, *26*(4), 469-497.

+Driscoll, J. P. (2021). *The Devil and Dr. Fauci: The Many Faces of Bureaucratic Evil*[M].
+Washington: Academica Press.

 Dong, J., Buckingham, L., & Wu, H. (2021).
 A discourse dynamics exploration of attitudinal responses towards COVID-19 in academia and media[J]. *International Journal of Corpus Linguistics*, *26*(4), 532-556.

 Fellow, A.-R. (2009). *American Media History*[M].
 Wadsworth, Cengage Learning.